What is Desertification?

 Arid and semi-arid ecosystems experience very little or variable rainfall.
-Changes in climate would then result in these areas experiencing extended periods of drought, which drastically reduce the productivity in these environments.
+Climate changes would then result in these areas experiencing extended periods of drought that drastically reduce the productivity in these environments.
 These changes may be temporary, only lasting a season, or they could carry on for several years or even decades.

 Increasing demands for food can lead to the expansion of croplands into forests and grasslands.
-Farmers who do not know how to use the land effectively would make use of intensive farming methods to maximise yields.
-Harmful chemicals found in fertilisers and pesticides may yield abundant produce for the short term but may result in soil no longer being arable in the future.
-These processes strip the soil of all its nutrients, rendering it especially susceptible to desertification.
+Farmers who do not know how to use the land effectively would employ intensive farming methods to maximise yields.
+Harmful chemicals found in fertilisers and pesticides may yield abundant produce for the short term but result in soil no longer being arable in the future.
+These processes strip the soil of its nutrients, rendering it especially susceptible to desertification.

 Also related to food production, the raising of livestock in certain areas poses the additional risk of overgrazing.
-This is when livestock consumes the land’s available vegetation and the topsoil becomes exposed to erosion.
-When the topsoil is gone, the soil is left with little nutrients.
+This is when livestock consumes the land’s available vegetation, and the topsoil becomes exposed to erosion.
+When the topsoil is gone, the soil has few remaining nutrients.
 Overgrazing makes it difficult for plants to grow back and return the environment into its formerly lush state.

 Urbanisation and different kinds of land advancement:

-Urbanisation and advancements in technology and development may at first seem greatly beneficial towards human populations.
+Urbanisation and advanced technology and development may at first seem very beneficial towards human populations.
 However, some practices allow people to utilise the land much quicker than it can replenish its resources.
 Urban development, the building of cities and settlements, also leaves little room for vegetation to grow and flourish.

 What are the Impacts of Desertification?

 The African continent faces severe threats from desertification.
-In fact, the countries that are situated on the border of the Sahara are among the poorest in the world, are terribly affected by droughts.
-A third of Africa’s drylands are uninhabitable desert, while the remaining two-thirds struggle to support two-thirds of the continent’s population.
+The countries situated on the border of the Sahara are among the poorest in the world and are seriously affected by droughts.
+A third of Africa’s drylands are uninhabitable deserts, while the remaining two-thirds struggle to support two-thirds of the continent’s population.
 Desertification in these regions continues to harm the lives of the people who inhabit them.

 Difficulty in Agriculture and Cultivation:

 With the loss of productive farms, food shortages would be imminent.
-People and animals alike would face hunger as the land can no longer support their needs.
+People and animals alike would face hunger as the land could no longer support their needs.